Book: Literary Trips, Vol. II, Victoria Brooks, Ed.

 You can take tiny bites of Literary Trips, a collection of essays about famous literary figures and the places they inhabited.
 No need to try to gulp it all down at once.
 I admit that I have not read all the way through Literary Trips yet, but I did not stop reading because I became bored.
 Far from it.
 After Pooh, I leafed back to read about the San Francisco beats, the authors of New Orleans, Paul Bowles’ Tangier… I’m saving some for a tasty snack later on.

 Literary Trips, Following in the Footsteps of Fame (2000), edited by Victoria Brooks starts out with a bang–an introduction by Paul Bowles– and continues throughout to exceed expectations.
 Literary Trips, Volume Two (2001) continues in the same vein.

 An outstanding group of travel writers, mostly Canadian, wrote the entries here.
 Literary Trips II (2001) was introduced by Arthur C. Clarke in 2002–the year of his famous science fiction classic.

-The essays that make up the book give you more biography of the authors than the guidebook approach one generally gets in pieces on visiting literary places.
+The essays that make up the book give you more biography of the authors than the guidebook approach one generally gets in reading pieces on visiting literary places.
 The first book covers 30 authors and 23 different locales.
 The destinations are as diverse as Tonga and Minnesota.
-Helpful data on the destination, hotels, etc., is presented in condensed form at the end of each essay.
-These two books are now permanent fictures in my Traveler’s Library–inspiring me to read more words of the authors featured and visit the lands that inspired them to write.
+Although the data on the destination, hotels, etc., that the editor presents in condensed form at the end of each essay will not help because it is outdated, you can always Google.
+These two books (Volumes I and II) are now permanent fixtures in my Traveler’s Library–inspiring me to read more words of the authors featured and visit the lands that inspired them to write.

-These two books were self published by a company that is called Victoria Books, Great Escapes.com Publishing.
-Great Escapes is a web site that seems to be moribund, with no new entries since about 2002.
-If anyone out there can give me more information, I would certainly appreciate it.
+[The books were self published by a company that is called Victoria Books, Great Escapes.com Publishing.
+Great Escapes is a web site that seems to be moribund, with no new entries since about 2002. ]